Cindicator (CND) Price Reaches $0.0009 on Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Cindicator’s launch date was September 9th, 2017.
+Cindicator’s genesis date was September 9th, 2017.
 Cindicator’s total supply is 2,000,000,005 tokens.
-The Reddit community for Cindicator is https://reddit.com/r/cindicator and the currency’s Github account can be viewed here.
 Cindicator’s official website is cindicator.com.
 Cindicator’s official Twitter account is @cindicator and its Facebook page is accessible here.
+The Reddit community for Cindicator is https://reddit.com/r/cindicator and the currency’s Github account can be viewed here.

 Сindicator’s founders envision a future where the collective intelligence of analysts, data scientists, and investors is leveraged by AI to solve the most pressing problems of the post-capitalist era.”

-It is usually not possible to buy alternative cryptocurrencies such as Cindicator directly using US dollars.
-Investors seeking to trade Cindicator should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Cindicator using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Cindicator directly using US dollars.
+Investors seeking to trade Cindicator should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Cindicator using one of the aforementioned exchanges.

 Receive News & Updates for Cindicator Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cindicator and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.